Last update: September 9, 2021

 The backbone of the treatment strategy for COVID-19 is good quality supportive care as in any viral pneumonia.
 Certain therapies have shown benefit for COVID-19 and are included in the recommendations below, including inpatient and outpatient treatments.
-This document will be updated continually as new evidence emerges and based on the availability of treatment regimens.
+This page will be updated continually as new evidence emerges and based on the availability of treatment regimens.

 Patient Admitted on Nasal Cannula

 Disposition: Consider admission to intensive care unit if older than 65 years of age with a new oxygen requirement, D-dimer > 1,000 ng/L, or RR > 22 breaths/min

 See Anticoagulation Dosing Recommendations for COVID-19 Patients.